-Buried in the substrate, we’ve tried adding a tunnel, which we’ve pinched from inside our spare Mamble 100 cage.
+Buried in the substrate, we’ve tried adding a tunnel, which we’ve pinched from inside our spare cage.

 We’re about to upgrade the girls’ wheel, but we currently have this one*, which is a cheap option for small does to check they will actually use a wheel before you buy a more expensive one.

-Hanging across the bottom of the cage, we have a wooden rope bridge designed for parrots, and a hanging ladder with toys hanging from it.
-We also one of the litter boxes here; there’s another one at the top.
-We like litter trays we can hang, like this one from Amazon.
+Hanging across the bottom of the cage, we have a wooden rope bridge designed for parrots and a hanging ladder with toys hanging from it.
+We also have one of the litter boxes here; there’s another one at the top.
+We like litter trays we can hang.